asemayer/design/projects.md

 ### 3. **The HONOR Choice Watch for Students**
 - **Description**: The HONOR Choice Watch for Students is an affordable smartwatch offering sleep tracking, fitness features, and voice control, designed to help students improve their sleep quality and overall well-being.
-- **My Role**: In the Sleep Survey project, I analyzed quantitative survey data to identify trends and key insights.
+- **My Role**: I analyzed quantitative survey data to identify trends and key insights.
 I categorized sleep barriers, synthesized desired smartwatch features, and linked these findings to actionable recommendations, such as focusing on affordability and adding stress management tools.

 [Documentation]()